-CaveSim program element: Bat Epidemiology Corresponding TEKS Photos of past CaveSim programs As mentioned above, millions of bats are dying in the US from WNS.
-Students learn about the spread of this disease, and about the overarching epidemiological concepts, through a hands-on lab.
+CaveSim program element: Bat Epidemiology Corresponding TEKS Photos of past CaveSim programs Students learn about the spread of this disease, and about the overarching epidemiological concepts, through a hands-on lab.
 Students use fluorescent dye to model the spread of the "disease".
 Students play the game in multiple rounds, with the number of bat-bat interactions being equal to the round number.
 Students make a graph of interaction count vs. disease prevalence.
-Random vs. deterministic processes are discussed. §112.18.
-Science, Grade 6, b) 2) D) construct tables and graphs, using repeated trials and means, to organize data and identify patterns; and (E) analyze data to formulate reasonable explanations, communicate valid conclusions supported by the data, and predict trends. §112.19.
-Science, Grade 7, b) 2) D) and E) [same as above] §112.20.
-Science, Grade 8, b) 2) D) and E) [same as above] §111.27.
-Math, Grade 7, b) 6) Proportionality.
-The student applies mathematical process standards to use probability and statistics to describe or solve problems involving proportional relationships.
-D) make predictions and determine solutions using theoretical probability for simple and compound events; 6th & 7th graders in Denver have fun with epidemiology
+Random vs. deterministic processes are discussed.
+6th & 7th graders in Denver have fun with epidemiology